Football in Cuba: Professional football

 Professional sports have been forbidden by the Cuban government since 1961, but in 2016, Maikel Reyes became the first Cuban to be allowed to sign a professional contract with a foreign team when he joined Mexican third-tier side Cruz Azul Premier.
 Until then, Cuban footballers who played professionally had done so without approval of the country's football association and after fleeing the country.

 League system

-Campeonato Nacional de Fútbol de Cuba is largely amateur league where 16 teams are split into four groups of four teams.
+Campeonato Nacional de Fútbol de Cuba is national top league where usually 16 clubs are split into four groups of four.